Moo-hub/GplusAPP/docs/SECURITY_GUIDE.md

 - OWASP Top 10 awareness and prevention
 - Regular security reviews and updates

+## Secret Rotation Protocol

+This section describes the steps to detect, rotate, and clean secrets from the repository history, ensuring compliance with security best practices and the Sacred Structure.

+### 1. Detecting Secrets in Commits

+- Use automated tools (e.g., truffleHog, git-secrets, or GitHub's secret scanning) to scan for exposed secrets in commit history.
+- Manual search: `git log -S <keyword>` or `git grep <pattern>`

+### 2. Rotating or Revoking Exposed Secrets

+- Immediately revoke or rotate any exposed secret (API key, webhook, token) via the provider's dashboard.
+- Update all dependent systems to use the new secret.

+### 3. Creating a Clean Branch (Recommended Workflow)

+1. Stash or commit your current changes.
+2. Checkout the latest main branch: `git checkout main && git pull origin main`
+3. Create a new clean branch: `git checkout -b <clean-branch>`
+4. Cherry-pick only safe commits: `git cherry-pick <commit1> <commit2> ...`
+5. Verify no secrets remain: `git log -S <keyword>`
+6. Push the clean branch and open a PR.

+### 4. Verifying Clean History

+- Use `git log -S <keyword>` and secret scanning tools to confirm no secrets remain in the branch history.
+- Ensure CI/CD secret scanning passes before merging.

+### 5. Updating Documentation and Workflows

+- Document the incident and rotation steps in this guide.
+- Update CI/CD workflows to include automated secret scanning.

 ## Reporting Security Issues

 If you discover a security vulnerability, please report it by: